e-vdb/Hangman-game/README.md

 * Images : folder with images for GUI
 * liste_mots.txt : text file with French words

-Images and text files from https://www.apprendre-en-ligne.net/pj/pendug/index.html
+Images and list of words are from https://www.apprendre-en-ligne.net/pj/pendug/index.html